-- The development must conform with the terms of and the plans accompanying the application for permission and must remain in conformity with such terms and plans, save as may be otherwise required by (any of) the following condition(s), or approved amendment(s). - ii) The development must be begun not later than the expiration of 3 years from the date of this permission. - iii) Before the use is commenced, a management scheme shall be submitted to and approved in writing by the local planning authority, identifying management of the property, including staffing, waste disposal, parking, noise control and procedures for complaints.
-The approved management scheme shall be implemented and thereafter retained as such. - iv) Notwithstanding the provisions of the Town and Country Planning (Use Classes) Order 1987 (or any order revoking and re-enacting that order with or without modification) the premises shall only be used as a residential home for two children and up to three staff and for no other purpose (including any other use falling within Class C2 of the Order, but may revert back to C3 (dwellinghouse) on cessation of the use). - v) The existing space at the front of the property for the parking and manoeuvring of vehicles shall be retained. - vi) Before the development is brought into use, a new dropped kerb shall be provided on Poole House Road to serve the existing front car parking area.
+- i) The development must conform with the terms of and the plans accompanying the application for permission and must remain in conformity with such terms and plans, save as may be otherwise required by (any of) the following condition(s), or approved amendment(s). - ii) The development must be begun not later than the expiration of 3 years from the date of this permission. - iii) Before the use is commenced, a management scheme shall be submitted to and approved in writing by the local planning authority, identifying management of the property, including staffing, waste disposal, parking, noise control and procedures for complaints.
+The approved management scheme shall be implemented and thereafter retained as such. - Notwithstanding the provisions of the Town and Country Planning (Use Classes) Order 1987 (or any order revoking and re-enacting that order with or without modification) the premises shall be used only as a residential home for two children and up to three staff and for no other purpose (including any other use falling within Class C2 of the Order, but may revert back to C3 (dwellinghouse) on cessation of the use). - v) Before the development is brought into use, an extended dropped kerb shall be provided to serve the front car parking area. - vi) Before the development is brought into use, details of a fence to the side of the property to secure the rear garden shall be submitted in writing to and approved by the local planning authority.
+The approved fencing shall be erected before the development is first brought into use.